 By simple solutions I mean software that offers very basic form-handling functionality e.g. data storage, management, notifications, statistics - basically everything you need to deal with simple forms, but nothing fancy like payments or advanced analytics.

-Integration with those could not be easier ie. you just change your form’s action attribute to endpoint provided by the service and you are ready to receive your submissions.
+Integration with those could not be easier ie. you just change your form's action attribute to the endpoint provided by the service and you are ready to receive your submissions.

 - Easy setup, basically everything is handled for you.

 - Convenience costs - extra functionalities and requirements are woven into the pricing plans.
 If you have a specific need or your form will be used a lot, pricing can become an important concern.